-This sounds vaguely dystopian, as well as concretely eugenic, as in the 1997 film 'Gattaca' (who remembers it?): A Future Studies expert says that we are not too far from breaking the rules that have constituted human life until now.
+This sounds vaguely dystopian, as well as concretely eugenic, as in the 1997 film 'Gattaca' (who remembers it?): A Future Studies expert says that we are not too far from breaking the rules that have constituted human life up to now.

 In an extensive interview with the Washington Post, futurologist and university lecturer Amy Webb predicts that the science of procreation will change the way we have children.
 It could also change the number of biological parents a child can have.

 "What he's talking about is the technology that will allow us to be more selective and consciously create our lives," Webb said of her new book "The Genesis Machine," co-written with the geneticist.
 Andrew Hessel.
 "Maybe a person will use their own DNA to carry an embryo to term, or maybe it will open the door to the traits of more than two biological parents."